fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 npm install redux-thunk
 ```

 With Redux Thunk it is possible to implement <i>action creators</i> which return a function instead of an object.
-The function receive's Redux store's <em>dispatch</em> and <em>getState</em> methods as parameters.
+The function receives Redux store's <em>dispatch</em> and <em>getState</em> methods as parameters.
 This allows for example implementations of asynchronous action creators, which first wait for the completion of a certain asynchronous operation and after that dispatch some action, which changes the store's state.

 We can define an action creator <em>initializeNotes</em> which initializes the notes based on the data received from the server: